Theological Studies, Ph.D.

 THEO 6140 Christian Theology Seminar 3

-THEO 5270 Christian Tradition I (or elective) 3
+THEO 5270 Christian Tradition I (take when first offered) 3

 Elective 3